Bronco Billy The Musical

 Bronco Billy The Musical is a stage musical with a book by Dennis Hackin, music and lyrics by Chip Rosenbloom and John Torres, with additional lyrics by Michele Brourman based on the 1980 film of the same name directed by Clint Eastwood and written by Dennis Hackin.

 Production history

 World premiere: Los Angeles (2019)

 The musical made its world premiere at the Skylight Theatre Company in Los Angeles on May 18, 2019 (with previews from May 10) running until July 21.
 The production was directed by Hunter Bird.

-London(2024)
+London (2024)

 The musical had its UK premiere at the Charing Cross Theatre in Off West End, London opening 24 January for a limited run until 7 April 2024.
-It is directed by Hunter Bird and stars Emily Benjamin as Antoinette Lily and Tarinn Callender as Bronco Billy.
+It was directed by Hunter Bird and starred Emily Benjamin as Antoinette Lily and Tarinn Callender as Bronco Billy, with Victoria Hamilton-Barritt playing Constance.